alexiscarlier/LearningGoAndReact/learing-diary.md

 ### Day 7 - Sunday

-Again, as a team we each worked remotley picking up cards for different features using GitHub's built in project board.
+Again, as a team we each worked remotely picking up cards for different features using GitHub's built in project board.
 Pairing was implemented when and where possible and a lot of progress was made, especially on the server side.
-It was decided that we need a build script, specifially for the database and this was created and integrated with Travis CI.
+It was decided that we need a build script, specifically for the database and this was created and integrated with Travis CI.
 Further testing was completed on the frontend and coverage was up to 100%!

-[Add everyone's progress]

 #### Learning gains:
 * Gaining visibility on websocket message and event emmitters